missmultiverse/gpt-4-wp-plugin/README.md

 ---

 ## Admin UI
+- **Site Selection:** Choose the current site from a dropdown; plugin configures endpoints and settings dynamically.
+- **Pre-configured GPTs Table:** View all built-in GPTs and their roles (auto-linked to all sites).
-- **API Key Management:** Generate, label, assign, and revoke API keys for GPT agents/clients.
+- **API Key Management:** Generate, label, assign, and revoke API keys for additional GPT agents/clients.
 - **Site Ping Test:**
   - **WordPress → GPT:** Ping button in admin UI tests outbound connectivity to the REST API.
   - **GPT → WordPress:** Use the GET `/wp-json/gpt/v1/post` endpoint from your agent to test inbound connectivity and API key validity.